 brickLAB, Inc. is committed to keeping any of your information, personal data, preferences, and all other sensitive material private to our operational situation.
-We do not share this information, except as needed to comply with our merchant agreements with BigCommerce and Heartland processing service.
-Their policies are outlined below.
+We do not share this information, except as needed to comply with our merchant agreements with WordPress, WooCommerce, Automattic, and Heartland processing service.
+Their policies are outlined below with links to current policies.

 - Information Types.